ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of The Jewish Theological Seminary undergrads use financial aid to finance their education.
-In 2022, 73 of the 133 undergrads enrolled received financial aid.
+The majority of The Jewish Theological Seminary undergrads use financial aid to to cover the cost of tuition.
+In 2023, 73 of the 133 undergrads enrolled received financial aid.
 The Jewish Theological Seminary meets 92% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $17,706 a year.
 Around 31% of The Jewish Theological Seminary undergrads take out student loans to cover any remaining costs.
 The Jewish Theological Seminary graduates who have student loans graduate with an average of $18,444 of student loan debt.